KmNeetuSingh/dummy-protfoilo/README.md

-# My Portfolio
+# Dummy Portfolio

-Welcome to my portfolio project!
+Welcome to my  dummy portfolio project!
 This project showcases my skills, experience, and projects I have worked on.
 Feel free to explore different sections of the portfolio to learn more about me.

 ## Table of Contents
 1. [Introduction](#introduction)